nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 nvm ls
 ```

-One great thing about `nvm` is that it allows to easily specify the Node.js version you want to use for a given project.
+One great thing about `nvm` is that it allows to specify the Node.js version you want to use for a given project.

 For instance, if you are working on a project that requires you to use Node.js `10.10` you can do the following (in the root folder of the project):